 Judy has served on the 1st U Board of Trustees as Secretary and Vice President.
 She also served on the board of MUUSJA as Secretary and CoChair.

-A church member since 1993, Anne is on the Visual Arts Committee and enjoys Circle Suppers.
-Outside of church, Anne is volunteering by sewing hygiene kits for girls (Days for Girls); providing writing assistance to high school students; sewing quilts for charity; and she is a 26-year veteran of the Walk for Animals.
+A church member since 1993, Anne is on the Visual Arts Committee and enjoys the AUW Game Group.
+This is her fourth year on the Board as Secretary.
+Outside of church, Anne is volunteering by providing writing assistance to high school students and she is a 27-year veteran of the Walk for Animals, raising money for the Animal Humane Society.
 She is retired and married to Ted Thompson.
-She enjoys cooking and baking, water aerobics, playing board games and cribbage, canoeing, and traveling.
-Anne is looking forward to a trip to Turkey and Greece in 2021.
+She enjoys cooking and baking, water aerobics, playing board games and cribbage, canoeing, bowling, traveling, and working with her dog on Nose Work (scent training).